-As a certified Healthy Coach, I spend much time informing people about healthy foods.
-Brown rice and white rice are two which I’m often asked about.
-Let’s answer the most common question asked, is brown rice better than white rice?
+As a Certified Healthy Coach specializing in nutrition, I spend much time informing people about healthy foods.
+Brown rice vs white rice are two which I’m often asked about.
+Let’s answer the most common question asked, which one is better?

 Brown rice is better than white rice due to its higher percentage of vitamins, minerals, fiber and antioxidants.
-Brown rice is better for weight loss due to its fewer calories and carbohydrates.
-Brown rice has a better glycemic index than white rice and is less processed.
+It is better for weight loss due to its fewer calories and carbohydrates.
+Compared to white rice, it has a better glycemic index and is less processed.

 This article will include a side-by-side nutrient comparison and determine which rice may be better based on the most common goals people have.
 In addition, I’ll examine their glycemic index, satiety index, tastes, prices, health benefits and if one can substitute for the other.